Only Permanent Residents of Nova Scotia are eligible.

 - Recognize the innate worth and value of every human being

 - Feel called that providing care is one way that they can make the world a better place

 Applicants to the PeopleWorx CCA program must meet the following minimum, provincial, admission requirements:

 - Capable of performing all job requirements (physical, emotional and other)

 - Access to reliable transportation to reach placement sites

 - Demonstrated proficiency in the official language in which the Program is delivered (English).

 - Ability to apply basic computer skills (basic word processing, send/receive emails, web browsing)

-- Clear, Canada wide, Criminal Record Check
+- Clear, Canada wide, Criminal Record Check for the Vulnerable Sector.

 To be considered for a program seat, all applicants are required to: